List of United Kingdom by-elections (1868–1885)

-This is a list of parliamentary by-elections in the United Kingdom held between 1868 and 1885, with the names of the previous incumbent and the victor in the by-election and their respective parties.
+This is a list of parliamentary by-elections in the United Kingdom held between 1868 and 1885, indicating the previous incumbent, the victor in the by-election, and their respective parties.
 Where seats changed political party at the election, the result is highlighted: light blue for a Conservative gain, orange for a Liberal (including Liberal-Labour and Liberal/Crofter) gain, light green for a Home Government Association (1870–1873), Home Rule League (1873–1882) or Irish Parliamentary Party (from 1882) gain and grey for any other gain.

 Resignations

-See Resignation from the British House of Commons for more details.

 Where the cause of by-election is given as "resignation" or "seeks re-election", this indicates that the incumbent was appointed on his own request to an "office of profit under the Crown", either the Steward of the Chiltern Hundreds or the Steward of the Manor of Northstead.
 These appointments are made as a constitutional device for leaving the House of Commons, whose Members are not permitted to resign.

+Ministerial by-elections

+The Succession to the Crown Act 1707 required ministers to seek re-election to the House of Commons on their appointment to office.
+The Re-Election of Ministers Act 1919 ended the necessity to seek re-election within nine months of a general election, and the Re-Election of Ministers Act (1919) Amendment Act 1926 ended the practice in all other cases.